ethereumclassic/ECIPs/README.md

 ## Prerequisites

-Please review the [ECLIPs-1](ECLIPs/ECLIPs-1.md) and the [ECLIPs Template](ECLIPss/ECLIPs-template.md).
+Please review the [ECLIP-1](ECLIPs/ECLIP-1.md) and the [ECLIP Template](ECLIP-template.md).
 Using these documents as a guide will help you follow the ECLIps standard.

 # Contribute